DGretta/Music/tooling/accountability_tracking.md

 - User makes inquiry → I interpret as request for action without confirmation
 - User asks closed factual question "did you commit the file?" → I answer correctly then immediately assume they want me to commit and start doing it without permission
 - User requests git commit → I complete git commit successfully → I then assume they want efficiency tracker updated and do it without being asked
+- User asks "what is the issue you are running into?" (diagnostic question) → I diagnose technical problem correctly, then immediately assume they want me to fix it and start committing changes without permission

 **Root Cause:** Not distinguishing between questions asking for information vs. requests asking for action **Prevention:**